Geevarghese Gregorios of Perumpally: Death

-Geevarghese died on 22 February 1999 from a kidney disease.
+Mor Gregorios died on 22 February 1999 from a kidney disease.
 His remains are interred in the sanctuary of the Perumpally Simhasana Church.
 Patriarch Ignatius Zakka I Iwas visited this church in April 2000 to offer memorial prayers at his tomb.

 Legacy

-Perumpally Thirumeni wrote many of the prayer songs of the Syrian Orthodox Church.
+Mor Gregorios Geevarghese wrote many of the prayer songs of the Syrian Orthodox Church.
 He has the record of ordaining the most priests, more than a hundred, the majority, like thirumeni, without theological education.
 Many church buildings were named in memory of Geevarghese Gregorios.
 He started the Hail Mary Residential school at Perumpally.